-June 30, 2011 compared to June 30, 2010
+June 30, 2012 compared to June 30, 2011

 As the information in Table II indicates, operating revenues increased approximately 4%.
-The increase in the sixth year tax levy is related to a continued increase in the tax base in the Cleora School District.
-The operating revenue of approximately \$103,300 represent the amount of taxes receivable by the Trust based on collections by the Counties.
+The increase in the seventh year tax levy is related to a continued increase in the tax base in the Cleora School District.
+The operating revenue of approximately \$106,900 represent the amount of taxes receivable by the Trust based on collections by the Counties.

-The total of operating expenses decreased significantly from fiscal 2010 to fiscal 2011 primarily due to the fact that the Trust did not have an operator from December 2010 through the end of fiscal 2011.
-Thus the operator expenses paid by the Trust were down \$37,500 in fiscal 2011from the fiscal 2010 level.
+The total of operating expenses increased significantly from fiscal 2011 to fiscal 2012 primarily due to the fact that the Trust did not have an operator from December 2010 through the end of fiscal 2011.
+Thus the operator expenses paid by the Trust were down in fiscal 2011.
+In October 2011, the Trust entered into a new operator contract and therefore operator expenses increased in fiscal 2012.

-Non-operating revenues (expenses) went from a net income of approximately \$39,200 to net expense of approximately \$(14,400).
-In fiscal 2010, the Trust received cash donations of approximately \$55,200 as a result of a fundraising effort to help pay for operations.
-There was only \$1,900 of donations in fiscal 2011.
+Non-operating revenues (expenses) went from a net expense of approximately \$14,400 to net expense of approximately \$18,400, mainly due to the \$4,000 loss on sale of the ambulances to the new operator in October 2011.